Octomore, the ultimate peat whisky

 Octomore 10.4 2019.07.18 Heavily Toasted French Limousin Virgin Oak 88 3 years 63.5%

-Octomore 10.2 Edition was aged for the first four years in fresh bourbon barrels, then finished in Sauternes wine casks.
+The Octomore 10.2 Edition keeps the first four years fresh bourbon After aging in barrels, it was finished in Sauternes wine casks.

-The 10.3 Edition is distilled in 2013 from barley harvested in 2012.
-Combining Islay barley grown in the humid and rugged Islay terroir with extreme smoke, it was aged for six years for the first time and matured exclusively in American oak barrels; by making the components of 10.1 and 10.3 very similar, this edition maximizes the distinct flavor differences resulting from the barley's growing region.
+The 10.3 Edition was distilled in 2013 from barley harvested in 2012.
+Wet and rough Aylay Grown in the terroir Aylay Combining barley with extreme smoke and aged for the first time for six years exclusively in American oak barrels, this edition creates very similar compositions to 10.1 and 10.3, maximizing the distinct flavor differences based on the barley growing region.

 True to a .4 release, the 10.4 Edition used Virgin Oak, and strongly Toasting It is said to have used oak barrels from Limousin, France.
 Aged for just 3 years with a purity of 88 PPM, it brings out the intensity of virgin oak.
 Many reviews note the surprising rich complexity despite the 3-year aging period.